John (Rotten) Lydon

 Born to Irish parents, and the eldest of three brothers,

-John Lydon grew up in a tiny council flat in Finsbury Park, North
+John Lydon grew up in a small council flat in Finsbury Park, North

 London.
 A melting pot of English, Irish, Scottish, West Indian,